-- 21.3.
+21.3.
 The Company obtained bank financial facilities from a local bank for the purpose of financing working capital needs.
 These bank facilities bear finance costs at market prevailing rates and also have restricted cash deposits.
-The Company has collateralized certain Islamic financing receivables in order to obtain these financial facilities (Refer Note 11.5) - 21.4.
-During the year, the Company has obtained government financing amounting to SR 20.5 million from SAMA at a zeroprofit rate to finance the Small and Medium-Sized Entities (SME) under SAMA funding for lending program.
+The Company has collateralized certain Islamic financing receivables in order to obtain these financial facilities (Refer Note 11.5)

+- 21.4.
+During the year, the Company has obtained government financing amounting to SR 21.7 million from SAMA at a zeroprofit rate to finance the Small and Medium-Sized Entities (SME) under SAMA funding for lending program.
 These financings are repayable in 30 monthly installments with the first installment is due after 6 months' grace period from the date of the contract, which is discounted using average market prevailing profit rates for similar financing facilities.
-The present value of these amounts to SR 18.6 million.
-The difference between financing received and its present value is recorded as a government grant and a part of it has been recorded as deferred income since the Company is yet to incur the related costs (see Note 27). - 21.5.
-During the year, the Company has obtained government financing amounting to SR 38.24 million from SAMA at a zeroprofit rate under SAMA liquidity support program.
-These financings are repayable in 36 monthly installments with the first installment is due after 6 months' grace period from the date of the contract, which is discounted using average market prevailing profit rates for similar financing facilities.
-The present value of these amounts to SR 35.49 million.
-The difference between financing received and its present value is recorded as a government grant (see Note 27). - 21.6.
-During the year, in accordance with the instructions of SAMA, Banks have rescheduled the repayments of the financial facilities by deferring and extending the tenure of the facilities by 6-months.
-The accounting impact of these changes in terms of the financial facilities has been assessed and account for as per the requirements of IFRS 9 as a modification in terms of the arrangements (see Note 27). - 21.7.
+The present value of these amounts to SR 19.8 million.
+The difference between financing received and its present value is recorded as a government grant and has been accounted for as per the requirements of IFRS (see Note 27). - 21.5.
+During the year, the Company has obtained government financing amounting to SR 65.14 million from SAMA at a zeroprofit rate under SAMA liquidity support program.
+These financings are repayable in 18 months which is discounted using average market prevailing profit rates for similar financing facilities.
+The present value of these amounts to SR 59.13 million.
+The difference between financing received and its present value is recorded as a government grant and has been accounted for as per the requirements of IFRS (see Note 27). - 21.6.
 The facility agreements include covenants which, among other things, require the Company to maintain certain financial ratios.
-As of 30 December 2020, the Company is in compliance with the covenants of the financing agreements
+As of 31 December 2021, the Company is in compliance with the covenants of the financing agreements